MintzMentholeus/ap_manuals/Halo Reach/README.md

 ## FAQ
 ### I can't open the Manual, it gives me a "The Manual client can only be used for Manual games"
 If this happens, it means that the Manual name is not set up properly.
 The correct name should be `Manual_HaloReach_Mintz` (case sensitive).
+### Generation errors
+You might not have enough locations to accomodate the amount of items you're trying to randomize.